hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

 Date: 2023-04-16 00:00
 Category: blogs

 Personal note to access NCI Gadi cluster for deep learning workflow.
+Please be informed that things might have changed since I last accessed and/or I might be mistaken on my notes.

 # Access from ARE (Australian Research Environment)
 - Login at [https://are.nci.org.au/](https://are.nci.org.au/)
-    - Jupyterlab (gpuvolta) is good for running basic programs, but I couldn't find any way to install new package (such as pandas) as it has no internet access
+    - Jupyterlab (gpuvolta) is good for running python programs.
+Now, it also has internet access.
-    - Virtual Desktop (GPU) seems better to me
+    - Virtual Desktop (GPU)
-        - Queue should be *analysis* to have internet access
+        - Queue can be either *analysis* or *gpuvolta*.
+Now, both have internet access. *gpuvolta* allow more GPU than *analysis*
-            - As it has internet access, new modules/packages (conda tested) can be installed from compute node unless it requires sudo access
+            - As it has internet access, new modules/packages can be installed from compute node unless it requires sudo access
-        - *gpuvolta* node can also be used if the program doesn't need internet.
-In that case, necessay modules/packages can be installed from login node.
         - Setup VNC resolution as per your monitor (e.g., 1920x1080), otherwise it will be hard to see all corners
         - From *advanced options*, enter a reasonable *Jobfs size* (default is 100MB, which is insufficient).
 System will crash if more than allocated *jobfs* is used.
         - It gives VNC access to [Rocky Linux](https://rockylinux.org/)